Do you need a violent crime lawyer because you’ve been charged with a physical crime or a violent physical crime?

 Simple Assault (O.C.G.A. § 16-5-20)

 Simple Assault occurs when an attempt is made to commit a violent injury to the person of another OR commits an act which places another in reasonable apprehension of immediate receipt of a violent injury.

 Aggravated Assault is a felony in Georgia and involves a little more than a regular Assault.
 A person commits Aggravated Assault while assaulting another with:

 - Intent to murder, to rape or to rob;

-- With a deadly weapon or any object, device or with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury or strangulation, or instrument which, when used offensively is likely or does result in serious bodily injury
+- A deadly weapon or any object, device or with a deadly weapon or any object that can be or is used in a manner that results in serious bodily injury or strangulation, or instrument which, when used offensively is likely or does result in serious bodily injury;

-- With any object, device or instrument which when used offensively is likely or does result in strangulation; or
+- Any object, device or instrument which, when used offensively, is likely or does result in strangulation;

 - A person without legal justification by discharging a firearm from within a motor vehicle toward person or persons